shwetamadhale/shwetamadhale.github.io/_pages/about.md

 ---
 permalink: /
-title: "Homepage"
+title: "👋Hello there, I'm Shweta!!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# 👋Hello there, I'm Shweta!!
-Please use the tabs above to navigate
 ## 🎓About Me

 <div style="text-align: justify;">